bootcnode/ansible-periodic-service/README.md

    - Create `task.yml` files in subdirectories for application tasks
    - Add `system-quadlets/` directories with Podman container configs
    - Add `user-quadlets/USERNAME/` directories for user-specific containers
-   - Include `vault.yml` files for encrypted variables
+   - Include `vars.yml` files for variables (global and per-directory)
    - Use `.j2` templates for dynamic configuration

 3. **Modify inventory** at `/etc/ansible-periodic/hosts`